ngjunsiang/laymansguide-src/season13/issue168/issue168.md

 [^1]: Yep, we all know spiders don’t actually do this.

-When we “search the internet”, we are really search the database that has been built up by these bots.
+When we “search the internet”, we are really searching the database that has been built up by these bots.

 ## Ranking results